 On the other hand White Forest near Pułtusk has less architectural monuments.
 However it is still a great place for a spring or summer trip.

-In times were simple peasant all over Poland were to obliged to work more and more for local master (serfdom), Kurpie people stayed free.
-They lived in one of the biggest and reachest woods in the Polish Kingdom known as the Green Wilderness.
-As the land there was not suitable for farming, they specialised in beekeeping and hunting.
-As a result, people from Kurpie were considered almost wild and definitely dangerous – by the rest of the country.
+In times when simple peasant all over Poland were obliged to work more and more for local master (serfdom), Kurpie people stayed free.
+They lived in one of the biggest and reachest woods in the Polish Kingdom known as the Green Wilderness (and in XVIII century some of them moved to White Wilderness, north from Warsaw).

 Kurpie were notable hunters, perfect gunmen.
-During the war for independence in the end of XVIII century, they were recruited to the shooters troops as sharpshooters.
+During the war for independence in the end of XVIII century, they were being recruited to the shooters troops as sharpshooters.

-What to see on Kurpie
+What to see in Kurpie land

-Then. just 30 km from Nowogród there is an open air museum in Kadzidło.
+Then, just 30 km from Nowogród, there is an open air museum in Kadzidło.

 Beside this one, you should consider visiting at least two unique “museums” in the area – in Wach and Klon.

 First one is private museum in Wach.
 It is an extraordinary collection of local items, starting from the farm tools and finishing with furniture and Easter palms (Kurpie are well known for an annual contest for the tallest palm).

 The owner – Mr Zdzisław Bzukiewicz – is also a guide and will show you around his collection.
 However, I am afraid you will need a translator if you don’t speak Polish.

 Price for visiting is not set.
 You can donate money for development of the museum at the spot.